Write to CSV

 {

-// Write out the headers.
+// Write headers

 }

-// Write columns.
+// Write columns

 out.write( "\n" );

-// Close up the file.
+// Close up the file

 out.close();